MISP/misp-galaxy/README.md

 # Available clusters

 - [clusters/threat-actor.json](clusters/threat-actor.json) - Adversary groups - Known or estimated adversary groups targeting organizations and employees.
 Adversary groups are regularly confused with their initial operation or campaign.
 MISP
-- [clusters/tools.json](clusters/tools.json) - threat-actor-tools is an enumeration of tools used by adversaries.
+- [clusters/tool.json](clusters/tool.json) - tool is an enumeration of tools used by adversaries.
 The list includes malware but also common software regularly used by the adversaries.
 MISP

 # Available Vocabularies